snz-lan/MDP_assess/README.md

 ## Overview

 This project provides a solution to Markov Decision Process (MDP) problems using the value iteration algorithm.
-It includes tools to solve the MDP, along with tests and examples demonstrating how to use the package.
+It includes an implementation of value iteration algorithm to solve the MDP, along with tests and examples demonstrating how to use the package.
 The goal is to create an easy-to-use Python package for anyone interested in solving MDP problems.

 ### Features:
 - **Value Iteration**: Implementation of the value iteration algorithm to solve MDPs.